Domaine de Cébène - an update

 Brigitte Chevalier arrived in the Languedoc in 2004 and made her first Faugères in 2008.
 She comes from Bordeaux, where she had worked for a négociant, but she really wanted to make her own wine.
 And it was the variety of the terroir and the choice of grape varieties that brought her to the Languedoc.
 As she explained, ‘here you have a wonderful impression of liberty compared to Bordeaux where you are weighed down by tradition’.
 Cébène takes its name from the goddess of the Cevennes, the hills that form a backdrop to the vineyards of Faugères, an outline of which features on Brigitte’s labels.
 She now has a new cellar outside the village of Faugères, buried in schist with views across the valley to the village and the Pic de Tantajo, and even as far as the sea.

-2017 - None was made in 2018, as that was the year remembered for a bad attack of mildew with three weeks of humid weather in June.
+None was made in 2018, as that is the year remembered for a bad attack of mildew with three weeks of humid weather in June.
 The Grenache was particularly affected and there was nothing to be done.

 2016 - Brigitte likes this vintage a lot.
 It was a balanced year and not too hot.
 Good colour.
 A slightly leathery note on both nose and palate, balanced with some red fruit.
 Medium weight with a more rounded palate than the 2017.